rolpppp/rolpppp/README.md

 I am currently pursuing my Computer Science degree at the University of the Philippines Tacloban and I am passionate about building solutions to real-world problems.

 ### About Me
-- 📚 2nd year Computer Science student
+- 📚 3nd year Computer Science student
-- 💻 Skilled in Python, Java, C, MySQL, and Flutter/Dart
+- 💻 Skilled in Python, Java, C, MySQL, Flutter/Dart, HTML, CSS, and JavsScipt.
 - 🚀 Always exploring new technologies and frameworks
 - 🌱 Learning and growing with every project

 ### 🔭 What I'm working on
 - Expanding my knowledge of data structures and algorithms
-- Building mobile applications
+- Focusing now on becoming a full stack web developer

 ### 💻 Tech Stack